awslabs/ratex/docs/QUICKSTART.md

 and install their wheels.

 You can directly run `bash ./scripts/build_third_party.sh` under `ratex/` to perform the following steps.
+If you built PyTorch from source, remember to unset the `USE_CUDA` env variable before running `build_third_party.sh` to properly install RAF and TVM with GPU support.

 ### 2.1 Compile RAF/TVM (under `ratex/`)